nishizumi-maho/nishizumi-setups-sync/README.md

 When running without `--silent`, the script shows a window where you can configure how setups are imported.
 The window resizes automatically to fit all options.
 Each setting is saved in `user_config.json` for the next run.
+When packaged as an executable, this file sits alongside the `.exe` so your preferences persist between launches.

 Only the **iRacing Setups Folder** and **Backup Folder** fields expect full paths.
 Every other folder input should contain just a folder name that will be